-The cityscape of Frankfurt is characterised by constant reconstruction: There are always several concurrent large-scale construction sites with towering cranes, both in the heart of the city and on the periphery.
+The cityscape of Frankfurt is characterised by constant modification: There are always several concurrent large-scale construction sites with towering cranes, both in the heart of the city and on the periphery.
 The cityscape is primarily characterised by cranes.
-Older buildings stand as islands in the urban space – only fragments have survived from earlier centuries.
-There are continually large new-build projects to reconstruct historical buildings in Frankfurt, such as the "new Old Town", which is currently being built around the cathedral.
+Older buildings stand as islands in the urban space – only fragments from earlier eras have survived.
+Repeatedly, there are always large new construction projects to reconstruct historical buildings in Frnakfurt, such as the "new Old Town", which has developed around the cathedral.

 The city offers extreme contrasts: large and small, old and new, decayed and polished.
-A cosy neighbourhood and tough global city are right next to each other.
-An immense daily flux of commuters counteracts the impression of "cosiness”, and so the feeling of “uncosiness” increases.
-In Frankfurt, daily life takes place in a small area.
-In 1965, psychologist Alexander Mitscherlich described the "inhospitality of our cities”, which was directed at Frankfurt.
+Cosy neighbourhood and tough cosmopolitan city stand right next to each other.
+An immense daily flux of commuters counteracts the impression of "cosiness".
+In Frankfurt, daily life takes place in a small space.
+In 1965, psychologist Alexander Mitscherlich described the "inhospitality of our cities" and had Frankfurt in mind.